 - While it is crucial to understand the conceptual distinction between awareness and attention, in practice it is not always possible to distinguish between them precisely.
-For example, when someone notices something, where is exactly is the line between awareness and attention?
-Trying to thread the needle between these phenomena too exactly just leads to directing additional attention toward one’s mental activity, which is obviously counterproductive.
-It is therefore essential to hold the distinction between awareness and attention lightly and to allow the boundary between them to sometimes be blurry.
+For example, when someone notices something, where exactly is the line between awareness and attention?
+Trying to separate out these phenomena too exactly just leads to directing additional attention toward one’s mental activity, which is obviously counterproductive.
+It is therefore essential to hold the distinction lightly and to allow the boundary between awareness and attention to sometimes be blurry.

 - Learning to allow something to remain in awareness without directing attention towards it can take practice, and therefore time, so it is necessary to be patient and allow this to be a process.
-When it comes to rumination proper, I believe that stricter is better; but when it comes to differentiating between awareness and attention, I believe a lighter touch is necessary.
+When it comes to rumination proper, I believe that stricter is better, but when it comes to differentiating between awareness and attention, I believe a lighter touch is necessary.

-- You’ve been thinking about this body sensation for a long time, so of course you’re not just going to forget about it, and of course it will come to mind from time to time.
+- You’ve been thinking about this bodily sensation for a long time, so of course you’re not just going to forget about it, and of course it will come to mind from time to time.